Stamp Duty on Transfer of Property Between Spouses

 Here's a quick overview of what you need to know about stamp duty when transferring property between spouses:

-- Stamp duty usually applies to property transfers between spouses, as it's payable on the "consideration" for the transfer, including cash and assumed mortgage debt.
+- Stamp duty applies to property transfers between spouses if there's a "consideration" for the transfer, including money paid for the equity and a share of the existing mortgage debt.

-- However, you may not have to pay stamp duty if there is no consideration and no change in mortgage liability, or if the transfer is part of a divorce, dissolution, separation, or annulment.
+- There is no Stamp Duty to declare or pay if there is no consideration, or if the transfer is part of a divorce, dissolution, separation, or annulment.

-Transferring a half share of property to your spouse: Stamp Duty implications
+Transferring a half share of property to your spouse

 One of the most common property transfers between spouses occurs when one partner owned the home before the marriage and wishes to share ownership equally.
 This typically involves transferring a half share of the property to the other spouse, making both partners joint owners of the marital home.